-“It’s hard for me to believe the church has changed, mostly because people I know are so fearful for the future of the LGBT kids they minister to and teach,” Ostendorf, who now teaches in a public school in St. Paul, Minnesota, says.
+“It’s hard for me to believe the church has changed, mostly because people I know are so fearful for the future of the LGBTQ kids they minister to and teach,” Ostendorf, who now teaches in a public school in St. Paul, Minnesota, says.
 “They are so fearful for their colleagues who are gay.
 They are still so conscious that their jobs might end immediately if someone finds out who they are and who they love.”

-According to the Catholic LGBT advocacy group New Ways Ministry, approximately 70 people since 2007 have been fired from Catholic institutions for reasons related to their sexual orientation.
+According to the Catholic LGBTQ advocacy group New Ways Ministry, approximately 70 people since 2007 have been fired from Catholic institutions for reasons related to their sexual orientation.
 Firings from Catholic places of work highlight more of the inconsistency in messaging.
 Certainly not all gay teachers are fired, and the decisions often do not reflect the views of students or the community.

 His successor did not continue the sessions and also prevented New Ways Ministry’s cofounder Sister Jeannine Gramick from speaking at an event at St. Peter in 2015.
 The next year, a diocesan fundraiser was postponed when a singer scheduled to entertain at the event was revealed to be in a same-sex relationship.
 “These experiences are hurtful, and some people say, ‘Forget the church’ and they leave,” says Cipolletti.